-In mid-December, a CDC advisory board clarified that it thinks the next groups that should get the vaccine after medical workers and nursing homes are people age 75 and older and frontline essential workers such as emergency responders, teachers and grocery workers.
+In mid-December, a CDC advisory board clarified that it thinks the next groups that should get the vaccine after medical workers and nursing homes are elders and frontline essential workers such as emergency responders, teachers and grocery workers.
 These are both very big groups, but not as broad as the list in Washington’s planning document, which was written months earlier.

 The CDC says it’s reasoning for this new guidance focuses on who would be at highest risk from the virus.
 That’s why the panel gave priority to older adults over a wider group of workers or people in congregant settings such as prisoners.

 How states distribute the vaccines is still up to state officials to determine, but as we get closer to the mass vaccination stage, it should be clearer how to get in line, no matter where you live.

 But I’ve heard …

 A lot of rumors are floating around about vaccine distribution — from being able to pay for a place in line to hospitals vaccinating everyone who shows up — and some of them are even true.
 But mostly, it seems, anything that differs from the information above is an error that can be blamed on the newness of this process.

 For example, because of a mistake in communication over how some vaccine doses were being stored at Swedish Medical Center, some of the first people vaccinated were not the doctors and nurses caring for COVID-19 patients, according to this report on KNKX.

 So when will the rest of us get the vaccine?